The Loudest Voice in Standup Isn't the Most Effective

 The best standups I've been in felt like a well-produced track: every voice was audible, nothing was buried, and the whole thing was over in 12 minutes.
 No filler.
 All signal.

-Communication dynamics like this — how to be heard without being loud, how to create space for others, how to read a room — are the core of Developer EQ.
-Every chapter uses a music production concept to teach a social skill, because the parallels are surprisingly exact.
+Communication dynamics like this — how to be heard without being loud, how to create space for others, how to read a room — are the core of Developer EQ — $20.
+Every chapter uses a music production concept to teach a social skill.